SaraAyubian/PasscodeGenerator/README.md

 ## RUN:
-Run the code on terminal by the following command: php PasscodeGenerator.php MD5.Input.csv MD5.Ouput.csv
+Run the code on by the following command on Terminal:

+php PasscodeGenerator.php MD5.Input.csv MD5.Ouput.csv